 JSE Clear will use the defaulters' cash initial margin to pay variation margin which is immediately due as a result of market moves and as a result of the sale of the portfolio.
 The DMGC may decide to invoke JSE Clear's liquidity facilities to ensure variation margin payments are met timeously.
 These facilities provide a mitigant against the portion of margin invested on a term basis, and is a mechanism to manage liquidity risk that may arise if obligations arising from a clearing member default exceed the margin immediately available (i.e. the margin available on call).
-The liquidity facilities would be used to immediately pay obligations due, whilst, in parallel, margin term investments are terminated.
+The liquidity facilities would be used to immediately pay obligations due, whilst, in parallel, margin term investments are terminated and the securities are sold.
 JSE Clear will call on the liquidity facilities upon the sale of collateral to fund any variation margin requirements, in line with the Rules and liquidity policy.
-JSE Clear will re-pay the liquidity facilities upon receipt of the proceeds from the sale of collateral.
+JSE Clear will re-pay the liquidity facilities once margin invested in term accounts has been moved into the current account and /or proceeds from the sale of collateral have been received.